-The latest trend in sustainable snacks is bug food, that is: food literally made out of insects.
+The latest trend in sustainable snacks is bug food.
+That is, food literally made out of insects.

-While we’ve previously heard of cricket farming and cricket protein bars, we recently stumbled across a creepy-crawly product that was entirely new to us: silkworm wheat chips.
+While we’ve previously heard of cricket farming and cricket protein bars, we only recently stumbled across a creepy-crawly product that was entirely new to us: silkworm wheat chips.
 Made by Shanghai-based company Bugsolutely, the Bella Pupa Silkworm Snack is allegedly the world’s first-ever silkworm-powder snack.
 It’s also the world’s first edible bug product to be made in the Middle Kingdom.

 Ever curious, we snagged a couple of bags to try and – as always – report back to you, our dear, food-curious readers.

 The design of the packaging is enticingly similar to that of a yellow bag of Lay’s Original Chips.
-The info on the bag informs us that the chips are made with 20 percent silkworm powder and that there is 12 grams of protein for every 100 grams.
+The info on the bag informs us that the chips are made with 20 percent silkworm powder and that there are 12 grams of protein for every 100 grams.